rasnesakam/rasnesakam/README.md

 ## About me
 My name is Ensar.
 I am computer engineering student in Turkey.
 I am also student at Ecole 42 Istanbul.
-I am coding what i want and what i need to.
+I am developing for fun.

 ![Profile views][profile-views]